Distributional Random Forests for Complex Survey Designs: Application: Diabetes Biomarkers in NHANES

-This section demonstrates the practical relevance of survey-calibrated distributional random forests (SDRF) for performing data analysis tasks in nationally representative studies.
-We use data from the National Health and Nutrition Examination Survey (NHANES), which employs a multistage, stratified, cluster sampling design to represent the U.S. civilian, noninstitutionalized population: primary sampling units (PSUs) are selected at the county level, followed by smaller geographic areas and then individuals.
-All analyzes performed incorporate survey weights and design features provided by the Centers for Disease Control and Prevention (CDC)\footnote{\url{https://wwwn.cdc.gov/nchs/nhanes/Default.aspx}} .
-More specifically, in this paper, we focus on the 2011--2012 NHANES cycle and apply an SDRF algorithm that sampling mechanism of the NHANES study during bagging/subsampling and throughout tree construction (e.g. split selection and node estimation).
+This section demonstrates the practical relevance of survey-calibrated distributional random forests (SDRF) for data analysis in nationally representative studies.
+We use data from the National Health and Nutrition Examination Survey (NHANES), which employs a multistage, stratified, cluster sampling design to represent the U.S.\ civilian, noninstitutionalized population: primary sampling units (PSUs) are selected at the county level, followed by smaller geographic areas and then individuals.
+All analyses incorporate the survey weights and design features provided by the Centers for Disease Control and Prevention (CDC).\footnote{\url{https://wwwn.cdc.gov/nchs/nhanes/Default.aspx}} We focus on the 2011--2012 NHANES cycle and apply an SDRF that incorporates the NHANES sampling mechanism during bagging and throughout tree construction (split selection and node estimation).

-The objective of the statistical analysis is to characterize the conditional joint distribution of two glucose biomarkers used to diagnose and monitor the progression of diabetes, fasting plasma glucose (FPG) and glycated hemoglobin (HbA1c), given demographic and anthropometric covariates: sex, age, and body mass index (BMI).
-Our primary clinical goal is to quantify how the population distribution of this bivariate outcome varies between these characteristics, to support the detection of diabetes, the evaluation of glycemic-control, and healthcare planning through the trends observed in the subgroups of the population.
-A secondary clinical objective is to evaluate whether the observed heterogeneity motivates individual diabetes diagnostic thresholds for FPG and HbA1c, in contrast to fixed cutoffs proposed by medical associations such as the American Diabetes Association (ADA) \cite{american20252}, which ignore specific individual characteristics.
-For analytical purposes, a total of $N=2732$ individuals with and without diabetes were included in the analysis.
+The objective is to characterize the conditional joint distribution of two glucose biomarkers used to diagnose and monitor diabetes---fasting plasma glucose (FPG) and glycated hemoglobin (HbA1c)---given demographic and anthropometric covariates: sex, age, and body mass index (BMI).
+Our primary clinical goal is to quantify how the population distribution of this bivariate outcome varies with these characteristics, supporting the detection of diabetes, the evaluation of glycemic control, and healthcare planning through the trends observed across population subgroups.
+A secondary objective is to assess whether the observed heterogeneity motivates individualized diabetes diagnostic thresholds for FPG and HbA1c, in contrast to the fixed cutoffs proposed by medical associations such as the American Diabetes Association (ADA) \citep{american20252}, which ignore individual characteristics.
+A total of $N=2732$ individuals, with and without diabetes, were included in the analysis.